robertgerstner/website/docs/index.md

 - [October 15-16, 2024] I attended the [Fall INTRIQ Meeting](https://www.intriq.org/events/rencontre-automnale-2024-de-lintriq) in Bromont, Quebec to discuss progress in quantum research in Quebec.

-- [September 15-20, 2024] I attended the [IEEE Quantum Week](https://qce.quantum.ieee.org/2024/) in Montreal, Quebec.
+- [September 15-20, 2024] I attended the [IEEE Quantum Week](https://qce.quantum.ieee.org/2024/) in Montréal, Quebec.

 - [May 27, 2024] I gave a talk at the CAP Congress in London, Ontario on my work on harmonic generation in metallic nanohybrids (slides can be found [here]).
 My talk won [third prize](./home_media/CAP_certificate_2024.pdf) in the AMO division.